elemental-source/strategy-pattern-with-dependency-injection/README.md

 # Strategy pattern with dependency injection

-Lot of options for how to implement Strategy Pattern using Spring with dependency injection.
+Lot of options for how to implement Strategy Pattern with dependency injection using Spring.